bsitler/ETABS_Wrapper/README.md

 To use this library in your plugin:
 1) Project>ProjectName Properties>Application>Target Framework>.NET Framework 4.7 (or greater)
 2) References>Add reference>Browse>ETABSTupleFunc.dll
+3) add to each file: using ETABS2016;
-3) Intellisense should now include (extension) overloads for most ETABS functions
+4) Intellisense should now include (extension) overloads for most ETABS functions